sanskruti-raut/EE_559-Final-Project/README.md

 # Laptop Price Prediction using Machine Learning Algorithms

 This repository contains the code and documentation for a machine learning project focused on predicting laptop prices based on their specifications.
-The project was completed as part of the EE 559 course at [University Name].
+The project was completed as part of the EE 559 course at University of Southern California.

 ## Overview